ai-labs-team/mgFx/website/docs/guide/futures.md

 ---
-title: Futures & Asyncronous Behaviour
+title: Futures
 ---

+By now, you should be comfortable with the fundamental components of mgFx, and how to _define_ a Task with certain Input/Output types.

+In this chapter, we shall explore how _asyncronous_ behaviour is handled in mgFx:

+- How and why mgFx uses Futures to handle async. behaviour.
+- A primer on what Futures are.
+- Some quick tips for newcomers on dealing with Futures.

 So far, the simple `sayHello` task that we've been working on returns a value _synchronously_.
-However, communication with the outside world (or even outside of the same OS Process) is rarely able to do so.
+However, communication with the outside world (or even outside of the same OS Process) is rarely like this.
 Instead, we need a way for Tasks to be to operate in a non-blocking, _asynchronous manner_.

 ## Enter Futures